YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Error: This indicates that YottaDB/MUPIP did not get replication information from the instance file specified.
 Replication instance file was not initialized because replication did not start, or some other process reset the replication instance file.

 Action: Start the source server if it was not started.
-If the source server was running, stop the server and perform MUPIP RUNDOWN (if MUPIP RUNDOWN fails, try MUPIP RUNDOWN region * ).
+Note that the first Source Server process creates the Journal Pool.
+Subsequent Source Server processes use the Journal Pool that the first Source Server process creates.
+If the source server was running, stop the server and perform an optimum recovery using MUPIP JOURNAL -ROLLBACK -BACKWARD "*" and restart the Source Server.
+If optimum recovery command fails, perform a MUPIP RUNDOWN (or a MUPIP RUNDOWN -REGION "*" ), and then restart the Source Server.

 --------------------------
 NOLBRSRC